techfutures/base-jekyll-template/_posts/2018-03-05-which-wireless-networks-to-use-and-how-to-connect.md

 ### Spacekraft

-Description: This is the primary network available for all Spacekraft members.&nbsp;
+Description: This is the primary network available for all Spacekraft members.

 Function: It isolates all devices connected to it, meaning one devices cannot see or talk to another device on the network.
 To access the internet and Spackeraft Printer.

 Use: To connect, look for Spacekraft network.
-For the password please see the front desk or login to this portal then see the Wireless Networks Passwords page.&nbsp;
+For the password please see the front desk or login to this portal then see the Wireless Networks Passwords page.

 ### Spacekraft Shared